NSLS-II/germ_agent/README.md

-This repository contains the following content:
+This repository contains the following content for Germanium detector control and UDP data receiving:

-- An EPICS IOC that that provides PVs;
+- An EPICS IOC;

-- A UDP daemon that receives data from FPGA through a UDP connection and saves data to files;
+- A UDP daemon;

-- A Phoebus screen for the detector (in `${IOC-DIR}/opi/` directory).
+- A Phoebus screen (in `opi/` directory).

-PV prefix is defined in `${IOC-DIR}/prefix.cfg` file.
+PV prefix is defined in `prefix.cfg` file.

 # 1. Build

-The software modules are created under EPICS framework using `makeBaseApp` command in Linux, and configured per NSLS2 standard.
-To build on non-NSLS2 computers, in `configure/RELEASE`, redefine the location of EPICS base (`EPICS_BASE`) and ezca module (`EZCA`).
+The software modules are created under EPICS framework in Linux, and configured per NSLS2 standard.
+To build on non-NSLS2 computers, redefine the location of EPICS base (`EPICS_BASE`) in `configure/RELEASE`.

 # 2. System requirement